MustafaAwny/Finding-Best-Markets-To-Advertise-in/README.md

 ## Introduction

-Through this project, we will implement the first three stages of the CRISP-DM approch on the FreeCodeCamp survey conducted on more than 20,000 developers
+Through this project, we will implement the first three stages of the CRISP-DM approach on the FreeCodeCamp survey conducted on more than 20,000 developers

 Assuming that we are an E-learning platform and our main problem is to find the best market to advertise our courses in